Maria von Trapp: Financial problems

 The family met with financial ruin in 1935.
-Georg had transferred his savings from a bank in London to an Austrian bank run by a friend named Frau Lammer.
-Austria was experiencing economic difficulties during a worldwide depression because of the Crash of 1929 and Lammer's bank failed.
-To survive, the Trapps discharged most of their servants, moved into the top floor of their house, and rented out the other rooms.
+Georg had transferred his savings from a bank in London to an Austrian bank run by a friend named Auguste Caroline Lammer.
+Austria was experiencing economic difficulties during a worldwide depression because of the Crash of 1929, and Lammer's bank failed.
+To survive, the Trapps dismissed most of their servants, moved into the top floor of their house, and rented out the other rooms.
 The Archbishop of Salzburg, Sigismund Waitz, sent Father Franz Wasner to stay with them as their chaplain and this began their singing career.

 Early musical career and departure from Austria

 Soprano Lotte Lehmann heard the family sing, and she suggested they perform at concerts.
 When the Austrian Chancellor Kurt Schuschnigg heard them over the radio, he invited them to perform in Vienna.

 After performing at a festival in 1935, they became a popular touring act.
-They experienced life under the Nazis after the annexation of Austria by Germany in March 1938.
-Life became increasingly difficult as they witnessed hostility toward Jewish children by their classmates, the use of children against their parents, the advocacy of abortion both by Maria's doctor and by her son's school and finally by the induction of Georg into the German Navy.
-They visited Munich in the summer of 1938 and encountered Hitler at a restaurant.
-In September, the family left Austria and traveled to Italy, then to England and finally the United States.
+They experienced life under the Nazis after the Anschluss (the annexation of Austria by Germany) in March 1938.
+Life became increasingly difficult as they witnessed hostility toward Jewish children by their classmates, the use of children against their parents, and finally by the extension of an offer for Georg to join the German Navy.
+In September, the family fled Austria for Italy via train, then to England and finally the United States.
 The Nazis made use of their abandoned home as Heinrich Himmler's headquarters.

 Initially calling themselves the "Trapp Family Choir", the von Trapps began to perform in the United States and Canada.
 They performed in New York City at The Town Hall on 10 December 1938.
 The New York Times wrote:

 There was something unusually lovable and appealing about the modest, serious singers of this little family aggregation as they formed a close semicircle about their self-effacing director for their initial offering, the handsome Mme. von Trapp in simple black, and the youthful sisters garbed in black and white Austrian folk costumes enlivened with red ribbons.
 It was only natural to expect work of exceeding refinement from them, and one was not disappointed in this.

 Charles Wagner was their first booking agent, then they signed on with Frederick Christian Schang.
 Thinking the name "Trapp Family Choir" too churchy, Schang Americanized their repertoire and, following his suggestion, the group changed its name to the "Trapp Family Singers".
-The family, which by then included ten children, was soon touring the world giving concert performances.
+The family, which by then included all ten children, was soon touring the world giving concert performances.
 Alix Williamson served as the group's publicist for over two decades.
-After the war, they founded the Trapp Family Austrian Relief fund, which sent food and clothing to people impoverished in Austria.
+After the war, they founded the Trapp Family Austrian Relief fund, which sent food and clothing to the impoverished in Austria.